In Washington, sunny days are rare. I appreciate them more.

 I spent the next day in bed, too achy to move around much.
 My stomach didn’t feel all that queasy, but I was in terrible pain and couldn’t relieve it.
 I ran myself a hot bath and sat in the tub, head resting on the wall of the shower, silently willing the ache away.

 It took a few days for me to truly feel better.
 I was beginning to get cranky, having been cooped up in the house, mostly by myself.
 On Saturday morning I dragged myself to the DOL (Department of Licensing) to get my driver’s license switched over to Washington state.
-Not only would they not accept my lease as proof of Washington residency (which I find to be retarded, by the way) but I failed the eye test and slipped into semi-panic with fear that my lasik surgery was reversing itself and I was now going blind.
-I ended up paying way too much money to get in to see an eye doctor at Costco that afternoon and get a light prescription for glasses to help with depth perception when I drive.
-I have to go back to DOL once the glasses are ready to be picked up, and once I have a phone bill to prove I live in Washington (apparently, phone bills mean you live somewhere, leases do not).
+Not only would they not accept my lease as proof of Washington residency (which I find to be ridiculous, by the way).
+I have to go back to DOL once I have a phone bill to prove I live in Washington (apparently, phone bills mean you live somewhere, leases do not).

 Monday I started work in the Everett CSSC.
 I was nervous about going.
 What if I didn’t fit in?
 What if they didn’t really have my transfer information after all, and there was a mistake and I have to go back to California (yes, this one is extreme)?
 But none of that happened.
 My new coworkers turned out to be nice and welcoming.
 None of my login id’s worked, so I was offline doing odd jobs.